kiddinho1412/great-big-example-application/README.md

 object would not have all the transient attributes of the object in the request.
 So, for example, if its location on the screen were a transient attribute, then the user would see it jump to a default location since the former location would be lost.

+## 4) Why is it necessary to copy objects before posting to the server?

+In the [convert](https://github.com/jhipster/generator-jhipster/blob/master/generators/entity/templates/client/angular/src/main/webapp/app/entities/_entity.service.ts#L138) method, when there are date fields (Instant, ZonedDateTime, LocalDate), it's necessary to convert the date to the sever format.
+If you use the original entity object, the values displayed in the form also change (fields appear empty and validation triggers).
+By copying the object, the changes to date fields only affect the object sent to the server

 Any other questions?
 Just ask.

 # Demonstrations, Features and Selling Points